getsolus/help-center-docs/common-tasks/working-with-documents/en.md

 # Working with Documents

 Solus comes pre-installed with LibreOffice, an office suite that is capable of replacing Microsoft<sup>TM</sup> Office for the most common tasks.
-By default, Solus provides Writer (Word replacement), Calc (Excel replacement), and Impress (PowerPoint replacement).
-Other applications such as Math can be installed from the Software Center.
+By default, Solus provides Writer (document editor), Calc (spreadsheet editor), and Impress (presentation editor).
+Other applications such as Math or Draw can be installed from the Software Center.

 ## Writer